jishnu-mohan/s3-dir-utils/Readme.md

 .then((isFileExists) => {
 console.log('File Exists -->>', isFileExists)
 if(isFileExists) {
-  // do something when the file exists inside the folder }
+  // do something if the file exists inside the folder }
 else {
-  // do something when the file does not exist inside the folder }
+  // do something if the file does not exist inside the folder }
 })
 .catch((err) => {